 In the current study we aimed to answer the questions whether hormonal contraceptive use influences women's sexuality (over and above attrition effects, accounting for observed and unobserved confounders) as well as whether and to which extent the effects of hormonal contraceptives on sexuality vary between users.
-Outcomes included desired sexual frequency in the last three months as a measure for libido, reported sexual frequency in the last three months, and sexual satisfaction.
-By using a longitudinal design, we can partly rule out alternative explanations such as reverse causality.
+Outcomes included desired sexual frequency in the last three months as a measure for libido, reported sexual frequency in the last three months as a measure for libido, reported sexual frequency in the last three months such as reverse causality.
 Analyses were based on the German Family Panel (PAIRFAM), a panel dataset containing information about contraceptive use and women's sexuality from more than 5,000 women over 14 waves, starting in 2008 (Brüderl et al., 2021; Huinink et al., 2011).